Ogoa/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 1-swap.c
 Task 1
 This program contains a function that swaps takes two arguments passed by reference and swaps their values.

+2-strlen.c
+Task 2
+This program contains a function that returns the length of a string.